gerryw1389/gerryw1389.github.io/_posts/2018-03-31-plex-automount-with-virtualbox.md

 ### Description:

 So, the last time I moved some folders around between my drives I setup a new Plex directory for movies and such and now it won't auto mount like it used to.
 I used to fstab entries and it worked fine.
 I was tinkering around and I found a method, but I can't seem to get it to work.
 Will update this post when it is complete, but right now what I do is:

-Reboot the VM
+- Reboot the VM
-Login and run a bash file that automounts the drives
+- Login and run a bash file that automounts the drives
-Not sure why crontab isn't working&#8230;
+- Not sure why crontab isn't working

 ### To Resolve: